janpeuker/awesome-tech-roles/README.md

 #### Developer Advocate
 Similar to: Evangelist, Developer Relations (DevRel), Developer Experience (DX), Open Source Relations, Product Strategist, Customer Insight, Customer Empathy, Community Ops

-See also: Solution Architect, Trainer, Technical Writer
+See also: Solution Architect, Learning and Enablement, Technical Writer

 - [A Primer on Developer Marketing](https://tomwentworth.com/2016/10/13/a-primer-on-developer-marketing-47d792d67586/) - Tom Wentworth on how to create shared sense of purpose in a community.
 - [Developer Advocacy at Hashicorp](https://www.hashicorp.com/blog/how-hashicorp-does-developer-advocacy) - Hashicorp is famous for great developer focus,here are their principles.